Shri Ganganagar–Dadar Superfast Express: Coaches

-/12490 Shri Ganganagar–Dadar Western Superfast Express presently has 1 AC 2 tier, 6 AC 3 tier, 10 Sleeper Class, 4 Second Class seating & 2 SLR (Seating cum Luggage Rake) coaches.
+/12490 Shri Ganganagar–Dadar Superfast Express presently has 1 AC 2 tier, 6 AC 3 tier, 10 Sleeper Class, 4 Second Class seating & 2 SLR (Seating cum Luggage Rake) coaches.
 It does not have a pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-12489 Shri Ganganagar–Dadar Western Superfast Express covers the distance of 1545 kilometres in 27 hours 10 mins (57 km/h).
+12489 Shri Ganganagar–Dadar Superfast Express covers the distance of 1545 kilometres in 27 hours 10 mins (57 km/h).

-12490 Dadar Western–Shri Ganganagar Superfast Express covers the distance of 1545 kilometres in 26 hours 55 mins (57 km/h).
+12490 Dadar–Shri Ganganagar Superfast Express covers the distance of 1545 kilometres in 26 hours 55 mins (57 km/h).

 As the average speed of the train is above 57 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.